Skip to content

 END

-One of the stored procedures began using parallelism and causing high CPU usage, so I added the MAXDOP query hint.
-All of the tables have a timestamp column, so the GetDate() function works great to use as a filter.
+One of the stored procedures began using parallelism and causing high CPU usage, so I added the MAXDOP 1 query hint.
+MAXDOP 1 forces the query to use a single CPU thread, preventing it from spawning parallel workers and hammering the server.
+All of the tables have a timestamp column, so GETDATE() works great as a filter.
 Except not all of the timestamp columns were formatted the same way.

 All of the tables except one used the following format: